tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 > Each variable may have a default value, but when you modify the variable only
 > the current thread will ever see that change.

-The implementation tracks and manages `ThreadLocalVar`a in a [long-running thread](https://github.com/ruby-concurrency/concurrent-ruby/blob/082c05f136309fd7be56e7c1b07a4edcb93968f4/lib/concurrent-ruby/concurrent/atomic/ruby_thread_local_var.rb#L38-L39).
+The implementation tracks and manages `ThreadLocalVar`s in a [long-running thread](https://github.com/ruby-concurrency/concurrent-ruby/blob/082c05f136309fd7be56e7c1b07a4edcb93968f4/lib/concurrent-ruby/concurrent/atomic/ruby_thread_local_var.rb#L38-L39).
 We haven't yet begun digging into the [thread-safe objects the library provides](https://github.com/ruby-concurrency/concurrent-ruby#thread-safe-value-objects-structures-and-collections)